wearesho-team/google-autocomplete/README.md

 #### Session token

-A random string which identifies an autocomplete session for billing purposes for user
+A random string which identifies an autocomplete session for billing purposes for user If this parameter is omitted from an autocomplete request, the request is billed independently.

 *Recommended to use hash string*.